1. What is a family health team?

 4. How do I enroll as a patient with one of the health care providers?

 Each physician and nurse practitioner determines whether they accept new patients depending on their current patient caseload.
-To find how to enroll as a patient with one of the health care providers please email: Direct E-mail link to find out how to enroll as a patient with one of the health care providerscontact@tdfht.ca.
+To find how to enroll as a patient with one of the health care providers please email: contact@tdfht.ca.

 5. Where do I find more information about all of the services offered at the TDFHT?

-View our services section above to find detailed descriptions of all of our services offered here at the TDFHT.
+View our program & services section to find detailed descriptions of all of our services offered here at the TDFHT.

 6. Where is the TDFHT located?